RxLaboratory/Duik/src-docs/duik/docs/duik-16-changelog.md

 #### Fixes

 - The version of Duik is now checked correctly (even for alpha and beta tests), and there is no warning if the version installed is the same than the available one.
+- The [*extract controllers*](controller-tools.md#extract-controllers) tool now takes the precomposition start time into account in the links, thus you can safely move the precomposed character in time.

 ## 16.0.10